 Now, the meat will have to marinate for a few hours, so just keep that in mind when you're planning out when you want to enjoy this delicious meal.

-And while you're waiting for the meat to marinate, you can whip up these 5-Ingredient Biscuits.
-They make the perfect side.
+And while you're waiting for the meat to marinate, you can whip up these 5-ingredient biscuits that make the perfect side.

 INGREDIENTS FOR LAMB VINDALOO

-So, you'll need quite a few ingredients to make this vindaloo recipe, but the restaurant-quality results are well worth it.
+So, you'll need quite a few ingredients to make this authentic vindaloo curry, but the restaurant-quality results are well worth it.

-Plus, you can double or triple the vindaloo sauce and save it to use for chicken, beef, or even vegetables.
-And trust me, this homemade curry paste is a thousand times better than the store-bought stuff.
+Plus, you can double or triple the sauce and save it to use for chicken, beef, or even vegetables.
+And trust me, this homemade vindaloo curry paste is a thousand times better than the store-bought stuff.
 It's what makes this one of the best vindaloo curries out there.

 Anyway, here's everything you'll need for the lamb vindaloo: